jordan4ibanez/Fennelmacs/README.md

 I present to you: Lazy mode.

-This version of Emacs is tailored as much as I can to behave like VSCode and Common Lisp development.
+This version of Emacs is tailored as much as I can to behave like VSCode and Fennel development.

-Here is a video on it: https://youtu.be/Q3ez5Aw_7nY

 ### How to install:
-It is expected that you have SBCL installed and in your system path.

-If you're unsure of this, try running ``sbcl`` in your terminal/command prompt.
+;; Todo: put luajit install instructions here!

 Make sure you have no ``.emacs.d`` folder!
 If you do, back it up.

 For first time startup, run this: (it's so treemacs doesn't open your home folder as a project on first startup)

 ```
-git clone https://github.com/jordan4ibanez/Vmacs.git ~/.emacs.d/
+git clone https://github.com/jordan4ibanez/Fennelmacs.git ~/.emacs.d/

 cd ~/.emacs.d/

 emacs
 ```

-Or if you'd like to watch a video on how to install: https://youtu.be/88xj_45Dpzg

-Vmacs will start to automatically install.
+Fennelmacs will start to automatically install.
 Might take a minute.

 Once it gets to the dashboard, let all the warnings with SLIME finish (wrongly documented/deprecated functions etc) and then close and open back up emacs.